 Why My iPhone 6 Cannot Connect to iTunes

-When you are connecting your iPad or iPhone to iTunes, you may encounter some errors whenever transferring some files, updating the firmware or when syncing.
+When you are connecting your iPad or iPhone to iTunes, you may encounter some errors whenever transferring old files to iPad, updating the firmware or when syncing.
 However, some users reported that they have encountered an error which says “iPhone cannot connect to iTunes” which is more troublesome making it unable to download apps.

 This occurs when the cord is not strong enough to connect to iTunes.
 Sometimes it occurs because of outdated drivers.
 Whatever the reason is, there are many solutions to fixing this problem.

 The error can happen because of damaged USB cable.
 If you have a bad cable, try getting a new one or different one.
 If it works, then you already figured out what the problem it and you can continue with your task.